haseeb-cb/fundamentals-of-gis/Content/9_Exercise.md

 ### Getting familiar with the data

-1. **Head over to Helsinki Region Infoshare** (http://www.hri.fi/en/), search for “Helsingin tuulivoimakysely 2015” or “Wind power survey for Helsinki 2015”, and download the wind power survey data (the data are in Excel format)
+1. **Head over to Helsinki Region Infoshare** (http://www.hri.fi/en/), search for “Helsingin tuulivoimakysely 2015” or “Wind power survey for Helsinki 2015”, and **download the wind power survey data** (the data are in Excel format)

+	1. Unzip the files into a folder for this exercise, and open the files in Libra Office, Excel, or something similar.
+	2. There are three files that contain latitudinal and longitudinal coordinates (WGS84):
+		-	Tuulivoimakysely_soveltuvat_paikat (preferred places for wind turbines)
+		-	Tuulivoimakysely_kielletyt_paikat (unpreferred places for wind turbines)
+		-	Tuulivoimakysely_omat_paikat (coastal/maritime places that are important to
+the residents)

 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyJhdGNRU1NlSXNOV3JrUEhRIjp7In